 - They tend to have sickly coloured skin, from greens and greys and even reds.
 Their appearance is boar-like, with tusks and snouts.

 - They have a ferocious attitude, somewhat mindless.
 Portrayed as stupid, but that’s misleading.
-They can craft weapons and treat injuries.
+They can craft weapons and armor and treat injuries.

 - The strongest orc tends to be the leader, though the position is often subject to challenges.

 - They love ‘man flesh’ and don’t appear to put much effort into cooking it.
 They’re known to eat each other too.

 - They loathe humanity with a burning passion.